Beech Mountain Acadia National Park

 Trail Notes: Hiking Beech Mountain Trail

-• Beech Mountain Trailhead: Located off Beech Hill Road with clear signage and limited parking, so arrive early in summer.
+• Beech Mountain Trailhead: Located off Beech Hill Road near Echo Lake, with limited parking — plan early arrivals in summer.

-• Scenic Highlights: Open granite ledges, sweeping views of Echo Lake, and quieter trails than Cadillac or Beehive.
+• Scenic Highlights: Forest paths leading to granite ledges, panoramic views of Echo Lake and Long Pond, and fewer crowds than Cadillac or Beehive.

 Beech Mountain Trail Options